 - Mini peppers.
 Traditionally and at many Greek restaurants, pepperoncini peppers (also known as banana peppers) are used to add spice to this salad.
 Instead, we are using these fun miniature sweet peppers.
 I love the variety they give!

 - Homemade Greek salad dressing.
 Need I say more?
 Making your own dressing really makes this salad taste authentic.
-I’ll be creating a new blog post soon with extra tips, tricks, and information.
+Visit my post for the full run-down on how I make this super simple homemade Greek dressing.

 Can Greek salad be made ahead?
 How long will Greek salad keep?